-a) All buildings must be under the ownership of one entity;

-- b) All buildings must be developed under one plan of financing and considered a single development by all funding sources; - c) All units must be managed by one management entity; - d) All sites must be within a 2,000 feet radius of each other for environmental review purposes; and - e) Positive site characteristics will be measured from the parcel with the longest distance; Detrimental site characteristics will be measured from the parcel with the closest distance.
+- a) All buildings must be under the ownership of one entity; - b) All buildings must be developed under one plan of financing and considered a single development by all funding sources; - c) All units must be managed by one management entity; - d) All sites must be within a 5 mile radius. (i.e. 2 furthest properties cannot be more than 5 miles apart); and - e) Positive site characteristics will be measured from the parcel with the longest distance; Detrimental site characteristics will be measured from the parcel with the closest distance.